What is Water Alternatives Photo Library?

 You like your scientific articles to be cited?
 As with our research papers, photos are available to all under the terms of the Creative Commons Attribution Non-commercial License, which permits any non-commercial use, distribution, and reproduction in any medium, provided the original author and source are credited.

 The name of the author of the picture is both 1) entered by us in the metadata (EXIF file) of the photo itself, 2) specified in the comment box that is found below each photo in Flickr (Photo credit: xxx).
 Anyone using your photos will credit you.

 How can I contribute my photos to WaA's photo library?

 Make your own selection first and use the ‘Send your photos’ menu on the left to send/upload them in one click.
 There is no limit to the number of pictures you can submit.
 If you don't have time to make a selection, sending a large batch is not a problem.
 We will then make our own selection and send you a print screen of the thumbnails with suggested photo titles for you to check (e.g. ‘Greenhouse in Biskra, Algeria’; ‘Farmer pumping from a drain, near Tanta, Egypt’, etc.).

 Where appropriate a short comment describing the content and context of the image will be useful.
 You may even add a URL to one of your publications that is relevant or linked to the photo.

 How can I use photos from WaA's photo library?

 You are free to use images from the library for non-commercial use (websites, Powerpoint presentations, articles, etc.), as long as you make reference to the author.
 (The author’s name is indicated below each photo.)
 While most photos are under the Creative Common License https://creativecommons.org/licenses/by-nc-sa/3.0/ many can also be used for commercial purposes or are even in the public domain.
 Check right attributes under the photo.
-Most photos can also be used for a commercial scientific book (for any commercial use, please contact us.
+Most photos can also be used for a commercial scientific book (for any commercial use, please contact us).